-In the following pages, we will deal with the sources of the different molecules that made up membranes, and every organelle will be described separately.
-Thus, lipids synthesis will be studied in the page dedicated to the smooth endoplasmic reticulum, protein synthesis in the rough endoplasmic reticulum pages, and carbohydrates in the pages about endoplasmic reticulum and Golgi complex.
-In these pages we will also learn the paths they followed for arriving to the different membranes.
-So, in this page, we are only summarizing the synthesis of membrane molecules.
+Molecules of the cell membranes are mostly synthesized in two organelles: endoplasmic reticulum and Golgi apparatus.
+In the pages dealing with these organelles, we will describe the synthesis processes more thoroughly.
+Thus, lipid synthesis will be studied in the pages dedicated to the smooth endoplasmic reticulum and Golgi apparatus, protein synthesis in the rough endoplasmic reticulum pages, and carbohydrates in the pages about endoplasmic reticulum and Golgi apparatus.
+In the following pages, we will also learn the pathways that membrane molecules follow to reach the different membrane-bound compartments, as well as the plasma membrane.
+So, here, only a summary of the synthesis of membrane molecules is provided.

-Membranes are continuously renewing, their molecules are removed and synthesized again all over the time.
+Membranes are continuously renewing their molecules.
+They are removed and synthesized steadily.
 By using radiolabeled amino acids, it has been shown that high molecular weight proteins of the plasma membrane are renewed every 2–5 days, whereas low molecular weight proteins every 7–13 days.
 Lipids are replaced every 7–13 days.
-Most of the plasma membrane molecules, and membranes of other compartments, are synthesized in the endoplasmic reticulum.
-Endoplasmic reticulum synthesizes proteins and lipids for itself, for the nuclear envelope, whose membranes are continuation of the endoplasmic reticulum membranes, for the Golgi complex, endosomes, lysosomes, plasma membrane, and for the vesicles as well.
-Glycocalyx carbohydrates are mostly assembled in the Golgi complex.
-These molecules are transported to their final location by vesicular traffic.
+Most component of cell membranes are synthesized in the endoplasmic reticulum.
+However, many lipids species and most carbohydrates of membranes are synthesized in the Golgi apparatus.

 As a special case, it is worth to mention peroxisomes.
-It has been reported that peroxisomes are originated by evagination from endoplasmic reticulum cisternae.
-However, once pinched off, peroxisomes do not receive any vesicle nor they send vesicles to other organelles.
-So, part of the molecules of their membranes initially comes from the endoplasmic reticulum, but it is known that some molecules synthesized by free ribosomes are found in the peroxisomes.
-The sources of peroxisome membrane molecules are therefore diverse.
+It has been reported that peroxisomes are originated from vesicles coming from the endoplasmic reticulum and mitochondria.
+However, some proteins of their membranes are synthesized by free ribosomes.
+The sources of peroxisome membrane molecules are, therefore, diverse.